sebastianb233/Finch-code/README.md

 <details>
 <summary><strong>Inspiration for the Project</strong></summary>

-I wanted to recreate the cornhole game what it could be played with little bals of paper
+I wanted to recreate the cornhole game what it could be played with little bals of paper.
+Not only this is a game but if you have a created mind this robot could do different thinks such as a phone holder, and also a card holder it just depents on your imagination.
 </details>

 ---